albi3ro/M4/README.md

 The first time a packaged is used on a machine by `using ...`, the computer has to compile the package, and that can take a little bit of time.
 As the language develops, the developers intend to create a more efficient system, but for now, we need patience.

+### Using My Packages

+I have written packages of my own for use on certain sections.
+To add these to the path, download them to the folder you are using, and in your command line, type `push!(LOAD_PATH,"/path/to/my/code")`, where `/path/to/my/code` is the location of the package.
+Then, you can type `using Lattices` in just the same way.

 ## For further reference
 Interested in learning more?